 While not the most exciting company in the world, Coca-Cola’s success has made the company a long-time favorite of The 8 Rules of Dividend Investing.

-Sure Dividend’s ranking system is not the only system that finds Coca-Cola attractive; this company is also the most owned dividend growth stock among dividend growth bloggers, and one of Warren Buffett’s top 20 high dividend stocks.
+Sure Dividend’s ranking system is not the only system that finds Coca-Cola attractive; this company is also the most owned dividend growth stock among dividend growth bloggers, and one of Warren Buffett’s top 20 highest conviction dividend stocks.

 With an industry-leading market share and strong growth prospects due to business restructuring and growth in the worldwide beverage market, Coca-Cola is a foundational stock for dividend growth investor’s portfolios.